Mary Elizabeth Coleman: Missouri House of Representatives

 In March 2018, Coleman announced her campaign for the Missouri House of Representatives in the 97th district.
-The seat was considered competitive after Democrat Mike Revis flipped it from the Republicans in a February 2018 special election.
+The seat was considered competitive after Democrat Mike Revis narrowly flipped it from the Republicans in a February 2018 special election.

 In the House, Coleman served as chair of the House Children and Families Committee.
 In December 2021, Coleman introduced a bill that would ban abortion in Missouri after eight weeks, modeled after the Texas Heartbeat Act.
-In 2022, Coleman proposed that Missouri women who leave the state to get an abortion should be prohibited from doing so.
+In 2022, Coleman proposed that Missouri women who leave the state to get an abortion should be prohibited from doing so, and introduced a provision to allow private citizens to sue anyone they suspect aided an out of state abortion.

 Missouri Senate

 In February 2021, Coleman declared her candidacy for a seat in the Missouri Senate.
 She came in first place against three opponents in the Republican primary, and then won the general election of 2022.

+In 2024, Coleman reinstated "ballot candy" provisions to a bill that would add barriers to citizen-initiated constitutional amendments.
+The provisions were previously removed in bipartisan negotiations in which the language was criticized by Democrats as "deceptive" and "unnecessary" while Republicans described it a means of being inclusive of rural voters.

+In May 2025, Coleman opposed legislation establishing tax credit assistance for childcare, an issue identified as a priority by both preceding and current governors Mike Parson and Mike Kehoe.
+She stalled action on the measure by reading Little House on the Prairie out loud on the senate floor, leading it to being pulled from consideration.

+Personal life

+Coleman is Catholic.
+She is married with six children, including two who are adopted.
+Her husband Chris is an accountant.